-Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Department Name DIVISION Name Program Name Description FIE Discretionary Local Authority Millimum Quantinable Level of Service Required by Authority Fullding Source Information & Telecommunications Services Security and Telecom Services Security Monitoring Configure, maintain and monitor the anti-SPAM and anti-virus appliances.
+Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Information & Telecom- munications Services Security and Telecom Services Security Monitoring Configure, maintain and monitor the anti-SPAM and anti-virus appliances.
 Responsible for the distribution of the latest security patches and virus definitions for desktops.
 Monitor Internet traffic and bandwidth utilization.
 Monitor internal traffic for anomalies and issue alerts to the respective areas as needed.
 Provide security awareness training and reinforce that training through simulated phishing attacks.
 Stay up to date with changing threats and security vulnerabilities and mitigate and/or share with affected IT staff as needed.
 Maintain password manager for IT staff.
-2 Discretionary N/A N/A N/A 100% General Fund Information & Telecommunications Services Security and Telecom Services Security Infrastructure Responsible for the configuration and maintenance of the hardware firewalls that provide perimeter security for the county network.
+2 Discretionary N/A N/A N/A 100% General Fund Information & Telecom- munications Services Security and Telecom Services Security Infrastructure Responsible for the configuration and maintenance of the hardware firewalls that provide perimeter security for the county network.
 Monitor the live traffic and firewall logs for suspicious or unwanted traffic.
 Administer the county fileshare system used to securely share large files externally.
 Manage county VPN access used to remotely access internal resources by county staff and other authorized users.
-2 Discretionary N/A N/A N/A 100% General Fund Information & Telecommunications Services Security and Telecom Telecom Voice Provide maintenance and support for the County's telecommunication services network.
-Supports the voice services for all BOCC departments and also the Constitutional Offices.
-Currently in the final year of a project to replace the county phone system that includes approximately 2,400 telephones throughout the County.
+2 Discretionary N/A N/A N/A 100% General Fund Information & Telecom- munications Services Security and Telecom Services Telecom Voice Provide maintenance and support for the County's telecommunication services network.
+Supports the voice services for all BOCC departments and the Constitutional Offices.
+The county phone system consists of approximately 2,400 telephones stationed at various facilities throughout the County.
 Responsible for maintenance and repair of the county copper and fiber infrastructure.
-Perform locates for underground county owned cabling.
-3 Discretionary N/A N/A N/A 100% Telecom
+Perform locates for underground, county owned, cabling, 3 Discretionary N/A N/A N/A 100% Telecom Internal Service Fund Information & Telecom- munications Services Security and Telecom Services Telecom Data Maintain county data network comprised of 110 data switches and routers in 29 locations throughout the County.
+Responsible for county wireless infrastructure that provides connectivity for county staff and guests.
+Design solutions to install or improve connectivity between county locations.
+Manage ip address distribution and usage for county equipment.
+Monitor bandwidth usage of connections between county sites and to the internet.
+1 Discretionary N/A N/A N/A 100% TelecomInternal Service Fund